casper-network/casper-python-sdk/README.md

 See [here](https://github.com/casper-network/casper-python-sdk/blob/main/how_tos/how_to_consume_events.py).

-How To: Run unit tests against an CCTL network ?
+How To: Run unit tests against a CCTL network ?
 ------------------------------------------------------

+Ensure you are running a [CCTL](https://github.com/casper-network/cctl) network and have exported the CCTL environment variable.

 ```
 cd YOUR_WORKING_DIRECTORY